Statistical Methods Course Description

 Software and Computer Support

 A laptop with the latest version of R installed is highly recommended.
 R can be downloaded, for free, at the R-project website: https://www.r-project.org/.
-R’s built-in text editor is very primitive, so a stand-alone text editor with which to write R code and a plug-in allowing execution of R code directly from the text editor is highly recommended.
+R’s built-in text editor is very primitive, so an additional editor or Integrated Development Environment (IDE) is highly recommended.
+In class the RStudio IDE will be used, and this can also be downloaded free.
 The following are three text editor/plug-in combinations that work very well with R:

 - RStudio (https://www.rstudio.com/)